dutchpsycho/ABSENT/README.md

 ## Features

-- **Import Address Table (IAT) Hook Detection**
+- **Import Address Table (IAT) Hook Detection & Bound checking**
-  - Enumerates loaded modules and verifies the integrity of imported function addresses.
+  - Enumerates loaded modules and verifies the integrity of imported function addresses, also checks bounds on IAT ptrs incase they've been redirected outside of ``ntdll.dll``'s module.

 - **Export Address Table (EAT) Verification**
   - Ensures exported functions in critical DLLs like `ntdll.dll` and `kernel32.dll` are unaltered.